mugsiemx/belly-button-challenge/README.md

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

+Instructions to begin:
+-Create a new repository for this project called belly-button-challenge.
+Do not add this Challenge to an existing repository.
+-Clone the new repository to your computer.
+-Inside your local git repository, copy the files from in the StarterCode folder contained within the Module 14 Challenge zip file. i.e. index.html, samples.json, and the static folder.
+-Push the above changes to GitHub.
+-Deploy the new repository to GitHub Pages.
+Instructions for coding:
+1. Use the D3 library to read in samples.json from the URL https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-classroom/v1.1/14-Interactive-Web-Visualizations/02-Homework/samples.json.
+2. Create a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual.
+    --Use sample_values as the values for the bar chart.
+    --Use otu_ids as the labels for the bar chart.
+    --Use otu_labels as the hovertext for the chart.
+3. Create a bubble chart that displays each sample.
+    --Use otu_ids for the x values.
+    --Use sample_values for the y values.
+    --Use sample_values for the marker size.
+    --Use otu_ids for the marker colors.
+    --Use otu_labels for the text values.
+4. Display the sample metadata, i.e. in individual's demographic information
+5. Display each key-value pair from the metadata JSON object on the web page anywhere
+6. Update all the polots when a new sample is selectioned
+7. Deploy your app to a free static page, hosting service, such as GitHub Pages --submit the links to my deployment and GitHub repository.
+    -- ensured the repository will have regular commits and a thorought README.md.file

 References
 Hulcr, J. et al. (2012) A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable.
 Retrieved from: http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/Links to an external site.